25 Sample Personal Recommendation Letters (Tips & Examples)

 When Are Personal Reference Letters Used?

-Personal reference letters are used to give individuals that little bit of added boost to their school application, job application, or situations where a more in-depth description of a person’s character is required, such as renting an apartment or proving an individual has leadership skills.
-Below are some of the situations which often require a personal letter of recommendation:
+Such letters are used to give individuals a little of an added boost to their school application, job application, or situations where a more in-depth description of a person’s character is required, such as renting an apartment or proving an individual has leadership skills.

 Pre-Writing Considerations